Crystals from categorified quantum groups: Understanding -modules and the crystal data of

 for all irreducible $\Rn{\nu}$-modules $C$ for any $\nu \in \N[I]$.
 So by \eqref{Serrec}, \eqref{Serrea} we would get $a\leq c$, contradicting $c+1\leq a$.

 So it must be that all irreducible $\Rn{(c+1)i+j}$-modules satisfy \eqref{Ln}, \eqref{Lcn}, and \eqref{charL}. \end{proof}

-In the previous theorem we introduced the notation $\Lj{i^{c-n}ji^{n}}$ for the unique (up to isomorphism and grading shift) simple $\Rn{ci+j}$-module with $\epsilon_i=n$ when $c\leq a$.
+In the previous theorem we introduced the notation $\Lj{i^{c-n}ji^{n}}$ for the unique simple $\Rn{ci+j}$-module with $\epsilon_i=n$ when $c\leq a$.
 Theorem~\ref{thm_circleL} below extends this uniqueness to $c \ge a$.
 Recall that in the special case that $c=a$, we denote

 The following theorem motivates why we distinguish the special case $c=a$.

 \begin{thm} Let $0 \leq n \leq a$. \begin{enumerate}[i)] \item The module

 is irreducible for all $m \geq 0$.